PrincessRuth90/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-A script that prints binary to decimal
+A script that adds two numbers stored in the environment